New Order (band): Touring and recent work: 2017–present

 On 13 July 2017, New Order played a concert at Manchester International Festival with Liam Gillick.
-On 12 July 2019 the performance was released as a live album titled Σ(No,12k,Lg,17Mif) New Order + Liam Gillick: So it goes..
+In July 2019 the performance was released as a live album titled Σ(No,12k,Lg,17Mif) New Order + Liam Gillick: So it goes..
 (Live at MIF).
-The collaboration between Gillick and New Order was the subject of a documentary feature titled 'New Order: Decades', directed by Mike Christie and broadcast in the UK by Sky Arts and Showtime in the USA.
+The collaboration between Gillick and New Order was the subject of the documentary feature New Order: Decades, directed by Mike Christie and broadcast in the UK by Sky Arts and Showtime in the US.

-On 23 August 2018, the band played the first date of a North American tour at the Palace Theatre in St. Paul Minnesota, US.
-According to the band's official website, other stops on the tour included Cleveland, Ohio; Washington, DC; Toronto, Ontario; Long Beach, California; Kahului, Hawaii; and Honolulu, Hawaii.
-As of 24 August 2018, a single show in Santiago, Chile had been announced for 21 November 2018.
+On August 23, 2018, the band kicked off their North American tour at the Palace Theatre in St. Paul, Minnesota, with stops in Cleveland, Washington, D.C., Toronto, Long Beach, and Hawaii.
+In November, they also performed in Santiago, Chile.

-In January 2020, the band played a four night residency in Florida, and in February 2020, they announced a co-headlining tour in North America with the Pet Shop Boys, and that the only concert in the UK in 2020 would be at The O2 on 10 October.
-These tour dates were later rescheduled for 2021.
+In January 2020, the band played a four-night residency at The Fillmore Miami Beach at the Jackie Gleason Theater in Miami Beach, Florida, and in February 2020, they announced a co-headlining tour in North America with the Pet Shop Boys, and that the only concert in the UK in 2020 would be at The O2 on 10 October.
+These tour dates were later rescheduled for 2021 due to the COVID-19 pandemic.

-On 8 September 2020 the band released the single "Be a Rebel" 5 years after their previous release.
-A music video for the single, directed by NYSU, premiered on YouTube on 2 December.
+In September 2020 the band released the single "Be a Rebel", 5 years after their previous release.
+A music video for the single, directed by NYSU, premiered on YouTube in December.

-On 11 February 2021, the band announced their plans to release a live album and concert film of their 2018 show at London's Alexandra Palace, directed by Mike Christie.
+In February 2021, the band announced their plans to release a live album and concert film of their 2018 show at London's Alexandra Palace, directed by Mike Christie.
 Entitled Education Entertainment Recreation (Live at Alexandra Palace), it was released on 7 May.

-New Order kicked-off their Unity Tour (with the Pet Shop Boys) on 17 September 2022.
+New Order kicked off their Unity Tour (with the Pet Shop Boys) on 17 September 2022.
 The tour consisted of 13 dates in the United States and Canada.

+New Order kicked off their 2023 UK and European tour on 21 September 2023.

+New Order kicked off their 2025 tour on 25 February 2025.
+The tour is ongoing and consists of 9 dates in Japan (with Mark Reeder and special guest Denki Groove), Australia (with Juno Mamba and DJ TinTin), and the United States.